 A transcatheter aortic valve replacement procedure replaces a damaged aortic valve with heart tissue from a cow or pig.
-The heart tissue is placed onto an existing biological tissue valve that is not operating functionally.
+The heart tissue is placed onto an existing biological tissue valve not operating functionally.

 "The reality of needing heart surgery is tough to digest for most patients.
-The fact it can be done safely through small incisions in certain patients puts them more at ease," Dr. Evans aid.
+The fact it can be done safely through small incisions in certain patients puts them more at ease," Dr. Evans said.

 The cow or pig tissue passes by the hollow catheter and is placed in the area of the aortic valve.
 A balloon is used on the tip of the catheter to press the new valve into place.

 Once this is done, the doctor removes the catheter once the new valve is securely in place.

 While the TAVR procedure is ongoing, the treatment team will monitor the vital signs, blood pressure, heart rate rhythm, and breathing.